ozchamo/YAKKO/README.md

     - yakkotest     -> deploy the 'yakkotest' app on your cluster, to test the lot!!
 ```

+Oh, and one final, now documented little back door, when you are recreating the same cluster often, you can run, no questions asked:
+yakko rebuildcluster

 ## WHAT IS YAKKO MISSING?
 (Backlog of sorts?)
 Short of this being a backlog...
 - BYO network (i.e. don't depend on a virtual network) - this should be mostly easy, but I am yet to build a business case